 Ottawa Metro Park

 89-acre Lima Lake can be used for non-gas powered boats and fishing, there is a boat ramp, handicap fishing deck, reservable shelters (3), restrooms and a sand beach for swimming.
-Thirty (30) site family camping available (during warm season).
-Eighteen hole Frisbee golf course, playground equipment, volleyball, outdoor amphitheatre, horseshoe courts and and serves as the eastern termini fro the Ottawa Bikeway and Rotary River Walk.
+Thirty (30) site family camping available with water and electric hookup (during warm season).
+Eighteen hole Frisbee golf course, playground equipment, sand volleyball court, outdoor amphitheatre, horseshoe pits, and and serves as the eastern termini fro the Ottawa Bikeway and Rotary River Walk.
 The Ottawa Metro Park Beach is 450 feet in length and features wheelchair access, a “rain drop” water fountain, “Free Fall Extreme” 10 foot water slid, surf slide, mermaid fountain, vending machines, changing area, restrooms and covered picnic area.
 The beach is protected by certified lifeguards and park rangers are nearby the area for visitors’ total safety.

 Rotary Riverwalk/Ottawa River Bikeway